 Have Your Plumbing Inspected for Leaks

-If you have taken measures to cut your water consumption but are still looking at a high water bill, then you might want to have a professional inspect your plumbing system to make sure that your pipes aren’t sweating or bleeding droplets of water.
+Suppose you have taken measures to cut your water consumption but are still looking at a high water bill.
+In that case, you might want to have a professional inspect your plumbing system to ensure that your pipes aren’t sweating or bleeding water droplets.

 If you smell mildew or mold, then it can mean that you have a persistent leak.
-Condensation that collects on the walls of your basement is also an indication that you might have leaking pipes.
-This is an issue that you should take care of immediately to avoid the distressing of the walls and foundation of your home and to prevent high water bills.
+Likewise, condensation on your basement walls indicates that you might have leaking pipes.
+You should take care of this issue immediately to avoid the distressing of your home’s walls and foundation and prevent high water bills.